lsolano/docs/nunit/Console-Release-Notes.md

 this release.

-The `--params` command line option which took multiple test parameters separated by a semi-colon is now deprecated in favor of the new `--testparam` command line option.
+The `--params` command line option which took multiple test parameters separated by a semicolon is now deprecated in favor of the new `--testparam` command line option.
-One of the most common uses for test parameters was to pass connection strings into tests but this required workarounds to handle the semi-colons.
-Now you must pass in each test paramater separately using a `--testparam` or `-tp` option for each.
+One of the most common uses for test parameters was to pass connection strings into tests but this required workarounds to handle the semicolons.
+Now you must pass in each test paramater separately using a `--testparam` or `--tp` option for each.

 #### Issues Resolved